 Our business is significantly affected by stringent and complex federal, state and local laws and regulations governing the discharge of substances into the environment or otherwise relating to environmental protection and health and safety matters.
 As part of our business, we handle, transport and dispose of a variety of fluids and substances, including hydraulic fracturing fluids which can contain hydrochloric acid and certain petrochemicals.
 This activity poses some risks of environmental liability, including leakage of hazardous substances from the wells to surface and subsurface soils, surface water or groundwater.
 We also handle, transport and store these substances.
 The handling, transportation, storage and disposal of these fluids are regulated by a number of laws, including: the Resource Conservation and Recovery Act; the Comprehensive Environmental Response, Compensation, and Liability Act; the Clean Water Act; the Safe Drinking Water Act; and other federal and state laws and regulations promulgated thereunder.
-The cost of compliance with these laws can be significant.
-Failure to properly handle, transport or dispose of these materials or otherwise conduct our operations in accordance with these and other environmental laws could expose us to substantial liability for administrative, civil and criminal penalties, cleanup and site restoration costs and liability associated with releases of such materials, damages to natural resources and other damages, as well as potentially impair our ability to conduct our operations.
+The cost of compliance with these and other environmental laws could expose us to substantial liability for administrative, civil and criminal penalties, cleanup and site restoration costs and liability associated with releases of such materials, damages to natural resource and other damages, as well as potentially impair our ability to conduct our operations.
 We could be exposed to liability for cleanup costs, natural resource damages and other damages under these and other environmental laws.
 Such liability is commonly on a strict, joint and several liability basis, without regard to fault.
 Liability may be imposed as a result of our conduct that was lawful at the time it occurred or the conduct of, or conditions caused by, prior operators or other third parties.
-Environmental laws and regulations have changed in the past, and they are like
+Environmental laws and regulations have changed in the past, and they are likely to change in the future.
+If existing environmental requirements or enforcement policies change and become more stringent, we may be required to make sig